Web Design Psychology

 Read on and we’ll look at some basic techniques you should be using to guide your visitors across your content.

-Understanding the Basics :
+Understanding the Basics of Psychology of Web Design :

 The first thing to think about when it comes to guiding your visitors’ eyes across the page, is the preconceived notions they will be arriving on your page with.